-The Bunchgrass State is considered the Reference State of this ecological site.
-The state consists of two known potential plant communities, the Bluebunch Community and the Mixed Bluebunch Community.
+The Reference State of this ecological site consists of two known potential plant communities, the Bluebunch Community and the Mixed Bluebunch Community.
 These are described below but are generally characterized by a mid-statured, cool-season grass community with limited shrub production.

-Community 1.1 is dominated by bluebunch wheatgrass and is considered the reference, while Community 1.2 has a codominance of bluebunch and needle and thread with an increase in green rabbitbrush and Wyoming big sagebrush.
+Community 1.1 is dominated by bluebunch wheatgrass and is considered the reference, while Community 1.2 has a codominance of bluebunch, needle and thread, and western wheatgrass (Pascopyrum smithii) with an increase in green rabbitbrush and Wyoming big sagebrush.
 These communities may meld into each other due to the varying conditions that occur in Southwest Montana, particularly during dry cycles where the needle and thread growth cycle takes better advantage of the limited moisture.

-Community 1.1.1 Bluebunch Community
+Community 1.1 Bluebunch Community

-In this Reference Plant Community, bluebunch wheatgrass (Pseudoroegneria spicata), green needlegrass (Nassella viridula), and needle and thread (Hesperostipa comata) are typically dominant.
-Basin wildrye and rough fescue may also be present.
+In the Reference Plant Community, bluebunch wheatgrass (Pseudoroegneria spicata), green needlegrass (Nassella viridula), and needle and thread (Hesperostipa comata) are typically dominant.
+Basin wildrye (Elymus cinereus) and rough fescue (Festuca campestris) may also be present.
+Indian ricegrass (Achnatherum hymenoides) and winterfat (Krascheninnikovia lanata) are subordinates in the community.
 Shrub species (big sagebrush, fringed sagewort, and broom snakeweed) remain a minor part of the community.
 In areas where the soil texture is coarser, spineless horsebrush (Tetradymia canescens) may occupy a small niche.
 Sandberg bluegrass (Poa secunda) and dryland sedges are also common.
-This state occurs on this Loamy site in areas with proper livestock grazing or in areas with little or no grazing pressure.
+This state occurs on this Droughty site in areas with proper livestock grazing or in areas with little or no grazing pressure.
 Bluebunch wheatgrass lacks resistance to grazing during the critical growing season (spring) and will decline in vigor and production if grazed in the critical growing season more than one year in three (Wilson et al. 1960).
-The Bunchgrass State is moderately resilient and will return to dynamic equilibrium following a relatively short period of stress (such as drought or shortterm improper grazing), provided a return of favorable or normal growing conditions and properly managed grazing.
 As discussed in the Ecological Dynamics section, the natural fire regime restricted shrubs to relatively small portions of Reference Plant Community 1.1.
-Shrub species present may include basin big sagebrush (Artemisia tridentata ssp. tridentata), Wyoming big sagebrush, winterfat, tarragon (Artemisia drucunculus), and fringed sagewort.
+Shrub species present may include basin big sagebrush (Artemisia tridentata tridentata), Wyoming big sagebrush, winterfat, tarragon (Artemisia drucunculus), and fringed sagewort.
 Infrequent fire probably maintained big sagebrush communities as open, seral stands of productive herbaceous species with patches of big sagebrush.